Let’s be honest: We make a lot of mistakes with credit cards.

 Cash-back and rewards credit cards can put a few hundred extra dollars into savvy spenders’ pockets every year.
 But the credit card banks don’t offer rewards to pay off customers who will never make the banks money; they offer rewards to bait customers who will pay the banks handsomely.
 Could that be you?
-Here are a few reasons it might be:
+Here are a few reasons not to use rewards credit cards:

 1. You Love to Shop

 For many, big purchases get a little bit easier if you know that you’ll earn a one, two, or three percent “rebate” from credit card rewards.
 Whether you get a thrill from shopping and credit card rewards push you to make impulse decisions or you’re a coupon and discount shopper who sees rewards points as a “value-add” or “something for nothing” because you would buy the item anyway, watch out.